 One of the easiest ways to lose money trading is to bounce around from one strategy to the next without really using one particular strategy for any decent amount of time.
 Crypto traders need strategies and need to be consistent with them.

 A solid strategy will always answer these questions…

-|PRO TIP: This is definitely worth repeating, finding a proven strategy that has worked for you and sticking to it is the most important thing you can do along your crypto trading journey.|
+|PRO TIP: This is definitely worth repeating.
+Finding a proven strategy that has worked for you and sticking to it is the most important thing you can do along your crypto trading journey.|

 With that being said, it also might be one of the toughest.
-You’re not going to win them all, but if you can at least win close to half of them, you’re going to come out ahead (as well as good money management skills).
+You’re not going to win them all, but if you can at least win close to half of them, you’re going to come out ahead (as well as using proper money management skills).
 Remember; don’t fix it if it ain’t broke!

 Yeah, yeah….don’t get too far ahead of yourself young grasshoppa.
 Even though some of these more simplified concepts may sound easy to grasp, the truth of the matter is, the emotional part of trading is a lot more difficult.

-When you’re playing with real money, you’ve rightfully earned, you’re going to make mistakes.
+When trading with real money, you’ve rightfully earned, you’re going to make mistakes.
 Just realize that now and be ok with it.
 There’s not a trader out there that hasn’t lost a ton of trades.
 So let’s close this guide out with a few of the most common mistakes beginner traders (yes you) will make.